FarronF/limerick-council-meetings/meetings/2022/04/27-Meeting of the Travel and Transportation Strategic Policy Committee/Minutes - Meeting of the Travel and Transportation Strategic Policy Committee - 22nd February 2022.md

 travel zone.
 Ms. McDonnell agreed with Mr. Gallagher regarding implementing measures in the

-Local Authority and the other areas he addressed.---
+Local Authority and the other areas he addressed.
+---
 4

 **Item 6: Presentation: Regulating shared car service for Limerick City -** **Mr. John O’Leary**